razorpay/blade/packages/blade/src/components/Carousel/_decisions/decisions.md

 ## Libraries

-- On mobile device we need to have swipable UX, we can use [react-swipeable (2kb)](https://github.com/FormidableLabs/react-swipeable) library for that
+- On mobile device we need to have swipable UX, we can either use [react-swipeable (2kb)](https://github.com/FormidableLabs/react-swipeable) or use [CSS scroll snap](https://ishadeed.com/article/css-scroll-snap/) feature.

 - https://github.com/akiran/react-slick